teshst/TeshsTool/README.md

 ```
 5. Select desired software or select all.

-6. Click installt to begin installation.
+6. Click install to begin installation.

 ## Troubleshooting
  - If you encounter any errors during the installation process, please check that you have the necessary permissions to install the software packages.